vivlimmsft/ddgleam-bakesale/README.md

 # Donate with matching

-Here are some links to donate, with matching, to LGBTQIA+ organizations in Seattle.
+Here are some links that FTEs can use to donate, with matching, to LGBTQIA+ organizations in Seattle.

 ## Lambert House